 Most devices use software to track food intake and share real-time progress via a mobile or web app.
 Because kids don't always have access to their own cell phone or tablet for syncing, they may lose interest in tracking their progress.
 Though many of the trackers are now designed with fashion and comfort in mind, some kids won't wear the device because they don't like the way the tracker looks or feels.
 Plus, younger children may lose the charger, forget to recharge the device or forget to put it on.

 If your kids have shown an interest in fitness trackers and you'd like to let them give it a shot, make it a family affair.
 Encourage the entire family to wear bands and challenge each other to meet personal goals or see who can rack up the most steps in a week.
 Though 10,000 steps may be the standard step goal for adults, don't be afraid to start small.
-"Kids need smaller goals," says Lorenzo.
-"They may need to start with as little as 2,000 steps a day."
+"Everyone likes a sense of achievement, including kids," says King.
+"Starting with smaller goals may help a child feel good about the accomplishment and get excited about going even further."

 To reap the benefits, you don't have to invest in an expensive tracker.
 Download a free pedometer-style app to a mobile device or buy a wearable device that fits your family's budget and lifestyle.